-Targa Resources Partners LP is a Delaware limited partnership formed in October 2006 by our parent, Targa Resources Corp. ("Targa" or "TRC" or the "Company" or "Parent").
-In this Quarterly Report, unless the context requires otherwise, references to "we," "us," "our," "TRP," or the "Partnership" are intended to mean the business and operations of Targa Resources Partners LP and its consolidated subsidiaries.
+Targa Resources Corp. ("TRC") is a publicly traded Delaware corporation formed in October 2005.
+Our common stock is listed on the New York Stock Exchange under the symbol "TRGP."
+In this Quarterly Report, unless the context requires otherwise, references to "we," "us," "our," "the Company" or "Targa" are intended to mean our consolidated business and operations.
+TRC controls the general partner of and owns all of the outstanding common units representing limited partner interests in Targa Resources Partners LP, referred to herein as the "Partnership" or "TRP."